 Why should I cycle to work?

 Active commuting (basically cycling or walking to work) isn’t common in the UK at all.
 Just 3% of all commuters cycle to work, and 11% walk.
-Compare this to the other end of the spectrum like the Netherlands and Denmark, where 43% and 30% of walkers cycle daily to work respectively, and you can see that as a nation, we’re actually pretty lazy.
+Compare this to the other end of the spectrum like the Netherlands and Denmark, where 43% and 30% of workers cycle daily to work respectively, and you can see that as a nation, we’re actually pretty lazy.

-Reduction of health problems from cycling to work
+Health benefits of cycling to work

 Walking didn’t appear to carry quite the same number of benefits.
 Whilst those who walked to work reduced their chance of developing or dying from heart disease, there was no impact on the risk of other diseases as seen for those who cycle.
 This may have something to do with the distance covered.
 On average, those who commuted by bike rode an average of thirty miles every week, whereas those that walked only covered six miles.